-Designed to manage a set of files as they change over time, Git uses a data structure called a repository to store information.
-Unlike previous VCS that store the full version history of software code in one place, Git is a Distributed Version Control System (DVCS).
+Designed to manage a set of files as they change over time, Git uses a data structure (called a repository) to store information.
+Unlike other version control systems which store the full version history of the code in one place, Git is a distributed VCS (DVCS).
 In this case, each developer’s copy of the code functions as a unique repository that contains the complete history of all changes.

 What is GitLab?

-GitLab is a web-based Git repository manager designed for team collaboration, and includes a Wiki and issue-tracking among other features.
+GitLab is a web-based Git repository manager designed for team collaboration.
+The platform includes a Wiki and an issue tracker amongst other features.
 GitLab features shared runners so you can use the built-in Continuous Integration (CI) and Continuous Delivery (CD).
-Internal projects encourages innersourcing of internal repositories, increasing cooperation among team members.
+Internal projects encourage inner-sourcing of internal repositories, increasing cooperation among team members.
 Commit graph and reporting tools provide additional information about the work of collaborators.

 When dealing with multiple issues, you can promptly set their status, assignee or milestone at the same time.
-Plus you can filter them on any property to quickly find what you need.You can also move issues between projects while retaining all links,history and comments.
-And if you’re creating new branches from specific issues, you’ll be able to retain the issue number and title, thus making your workflow more efficient.
-(And making it easier to work with other collaborators.)
+Plus, you can define filters for any property to quickly find what you need.You can also move issues between projects while retaining all links, the history, and comments.
+If you’re creating new branches from specific issues, you’ll be able to retain the issue number and title, thus making your workflow more efficient (and making it easier to work with other collaborators).

-GitLab streamlines community contributions by allowing edits from upstream maintainers in a branch.
-That reduces the back and forth that would otherwise normally happen.
+GitLab streamlines community contributions by allowing patches from upstream maintainers in a branch.
+That reduces the back and forth that would happen otherwise.

-The Silver Plan at $19 per user monthly offers additional features not found in the Bronze Plan and increase the number of CI pipeline minutes to 10,000 per month.
+The Silver plan at $19 per user per month offers additional features not found in the Bronze plan (e.g. priority support, multi-project pipeline graphs, deploy boards, etc.) and increases the number of CI pipeline minutes per group per months to 10,000.

 What is GitHub?

 GitHub bills itself as “the world’s leading software development platform.”
-With over 20 million users, that popularity cannot be ignored.
-Their huge community is highly engaged and very supportive.
+With about 37 million users and more than 100 million repositories (about 27 million public repositories), that popularity cannot be ignored.
+Their huge community is highly active and very supportive.

 As your team grows, it becomes even more important to exercise control over who has what level of access to your code.
 With GitHub, branch permissions limit who can push to a specific branch.
 Repositories can be set to require pull request reviews and status checks, further helping to decrease errors.

-Like GitLab, GitHub is designed for use by dev teams of all sizes.
+GitHub is designed for use by developer teams of all sizes.
 Not surprisingly, there’s a number of integrated project management features like assignees, cards, milestones, notes and tasks.
 In addition, GitHub offers a great desktop app for easily managing your repos on your local device, and pushing changes without needing to fire up your browser.
-Too, If that’s not enough, you can choose from any number of 3rd-party add-ons if you’d like even greater control and insight into existing projects.
+If that’s not enough, you can choose from any number of 3rd party add-ons if you’re looking for even greater control and insight into existing projects.